 #!/bin/bash #PBS -j oe #PBS -l nodes=1:ppn=32:xe #PBS -l walltime=0:42:00 #PBS -l flags=commlocal:commtolerant source /opt/modules/default/init/bash cd $PBS_O_WORKDIR aprun -n 1 -N 1 -d 32 xargs -d '\n' -I cmd -P 32 /bin/bash -c 'cmd' <<EOF ./app1 opt1 opt2 ./app2 opt1 opt2 opt3 ... ./app2657891 opt1 EOF

 For more information

-Scheduler.x is a Fortran MPI code that is designed to place multiple independent non-MPI applications on a single or multiple compute nodes in a form of a single batch job.
+Scheduler.x is an MPI code that is designed to place multiple independent non-MPI applications on a single or multiple compute nodes in a form of a single batch job.

 The usual scenario of using Scheduler.x is to run a large number of single-core applications by fully packing the multi-core compute nodes, and utilizing as many compute nodes as needed.
 The other scenario is running multiple OpenMP applications that can either share the compute node or use all cores in the node by a single application in a multi-node batch job.

 Scheduler.x works by starting MPI processes on compute nodes.
 The master process reads the list of applications to run from the joblist file, and assigns the job to the first available child process.
 Upon completion of the assigned work, the child process notifies the master process that it is available to run a new job.
 The master process takes the next job from the joblist file and assigns it to the child process to run.
 In this way, the batch job may run more jobs than the number of nodes/cores it requests.
 The excess jobs wait for their turn to be executed.
 The batch job completes when there are no more jobs in the joblist file to run.

 scheduler.x joblist fullPathToExecutable [-nostdout] [-noexit]